The fastest gun in the West

 Lorne Greene knew in 1964, when he had that hit song (I am generous when I call it a song), that the name Ringo would resonate, and not only in the West.
 The very word is enough to quicken the blood of any true Westernista.
 Ringo!
 It immediately conjures up a gunfighter, probably dressed in black, lightning fast and deadly.

 Ringo has appeared again and again in Western movies.
 John Wayne was of course Ringo in Stagecoach, with Alex Cord taking over in the 1966 remake and Kris Kristofferson in the 1986 one.
 Gregory Peck was Ringo (though Jimmy, not Johnny) in Fox’s The Gunfighter in 1950.
 John Ireland was Johnny Ringo in Gunfight at the OK Corral in 1957 (when he was killed by Doc Holliday at the OK gunfight).
 Michael Biehn took the role in the Kurt Russell Tombstone in 1993 and Norman Howell did the honors in Kevin Costner’s Wyatt Earp the following year.
+George Montgomery was Ringo in Gun Belt in 1953 (and John Dehner was his brother Matt Ringo).
 Even Hopalong Cassidy had to kill Ringo when Ringo up and shot Belle Starr, the cad.
 And spaghetti westerns liked the Ringo name almost as much as Django.
 Even Audie Murphy was Ringo in one Spanish oater, The Texican.

 And Duke, of course